immcantation/tigger/docs/topics/readIgFasta.md

 -------------------

 fasta_file
-:   fasta-formatted file of immunoglobuling sequences.
+:   fasta-formatted file of immunoglobulin sequences.

 strip_down_name
 :   if `TRUE`, will extract only the allele name